City Administration Division

 Engineering & Operations Division

-The Engineering & Operations Division is comprised of an Engineering Department (construction, traffic/development, infrastructure), a Public Works Department (roads, water, sewer), an Operations Department (WPCC, Environmental, and Garbage/Recycling) and Sarnia Transit.
+The Engineering & Operations Division is comprised of an Engineering Department (construction, traffic/development, infrastructure), a Public Works Department (roads, water, sewer), an Environmental Services Department (Wastewater Treatment, Stormwater Management, Lift and Pump Station and Waste Management) and Sarnia Transit.

-The Public Works Department is responsible for roads and street maintenance, fleet, waste management, sanitary sewer maintenance, pump station maintenance, Water Pollution Control Centre, Bright’s Grove Lagoon, bio-solids, sewer and water, storm sewer maintenance, water distribution, stormwater management facilities and spills response.
+The Public Works Department is responsible for roads and street maintenance, fleet, sanitary sewer maintenance and water distribution.
 Located at 651 Devine St.

-Sarnia Transit operates and maintains 22 buses on the conventional transit system and 7 specialized vehicles on the Care-a-Van service.
+Sarnia Transit operates and maintains 22 buses on the conventional transit system and seven specialized vehicles on the Care-a-Van service.
 Located at 1169 Michener Road

 David Jackson, General Manager of Engineering & Operations